-This whitepaper is intended only as an observation and internal position paper for use by Vestige Ltd, for the express purpose of reporting on factual information within a narrow line of cases.
+This whitepaper on avoiding civil liability in legal matters is intended only as an observation and internal position paper for use by Vestige Ltd, for the express purpose of reporting on factual information within a narrow line of cases.
 It is for discussion purposes only and does NOT represent legal advice in any form.

 The included information in this whitepaper is not, nor should be considered, a legal opinion.
 The reader must be aware that these results may not include all case law that might be relevant in a specific set of circumstances.